pejman-hkh/gorn/README.md

 Admin panel is multilingual and multi-directional (RTL and LTR)

+# Admin Features
+- Fast search in list
+- Advanced search in all fields in list
+- Live create, edit, delete, delete all, excel export for all lists

 For backend I used `Gin`, `Gorm` for api

 For frontend I will use nextjs